 Common groundwater uses include the provision of drinking water and household use through community water systems and domestic wells, crop irrigation, and industrial and commercial activity.
 Over the past decades, groundwater levels have declined due to a reduction of imported water into the area related to environmental preservation efforts, increased agricultural use, and increased municipal and industrial use, combined with less rain and snow runoff to replenish groundwater extraction causing a condition referred to as overdraft.
 This decline has become even more dramatic due to recent drought conditions.

-The state’s most recent drought led to unprecedented increased groundwater pumping resulting in dry wells, fallowed cropland, and vulnerable environmental conditions throughout the state.
+The state’s ongoing drought has led to unprecedented increased groundwater pumping resulting in dry wells, fallowed cropland, and vulnerable environmental conditions throughout the state.
 Historically, groundwater management has been voluntary in California.
 However, unless effective groundwater management is implemented, declining groundwater levels will continue to severely impact all San Joaquin Valley residents, including unincorporated rural communities who rely on groundwater.

 Alpaugh Irrigation District Groundwater Sustainability Agency // Get to Know Your GSA Factsheet

 Madera County Groundwater Sustainability Agency (Chowchilla, Madera and Delta-Mendota)

 - Get to Know Your GSA Factsheet – Chowchilla